apple/coremltools/CONTRIBUTING.md

 * Check [open issues](https://github.com/apple/coremltools/issues) and [current pull requests](https://github.com/apple/coremltools/pulls) in the repository to see if your issue, feature request, or question already exists or has already been addressed.
 * Fill in the appropriate [template](https://github.com/apple/coremltools/issues/new/choose) with as much detail as possible as well as code snippets, so that we are able to reproduce the issue.
-* Promptly reply to any requests or questions posed by others within the community on your issue or pull request.
+* Promptly reply to any requests or questions asked by others within the community on your issue or pull request.

 ## Resources